EvoEpi/unix/README.md

 The above command replaces 'D1_' with 'D01_' for any file ending with '.fastq.gz'.

+__scp.__ FILL IN FILL IN FILL IN FILL IN FILL IN FILL IN FILL IN FILL IN

 __Viewing file contents.__ There are several commands and ways for viewing files without an editor.

 To print the entire contents of a file to screen you can use the command `cat`: